VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You gain one point in Strength, Dexterity, or Constitution, to a maximum of 20.
 - You learn the _Zone of Truth_ spell and one 1st level spell of your choice.
 The 1st level spell must be from the abjuration or divination school of magic.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you cannot cast that spell in this way again until you complete a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells’ spellcasting ability is the ability score increased by this feat.

+## Prehensile Tail [New]

+_Requirement: Naga, Plasmoid, Tabaxi, or Tiefling_

+You have mastered the precision use of your tail.
+Your Dexterity increases by 1, to a maximum of 20.

+Your tail has a reach of 5 feet, can lift a number of pounds equal to twice your strength score, and you can use it to perform the following simple tasks: lift, drop, hold, push, or pull and object or creature; open or close a door or container; use a tool; perform the somatic component of a spell; use a magic item; or grapple someone.
+Your DM might allow other appropriate options.

 ## Professional [New]